rgluys/Python-Fundamentals/README.md

         If X' or O' won print winner.
 The game is over.
 13. If no winner, repeat steps 1-12 until game is over.

-Here is a diagram containing the order inwhich each function is called for the PC or Player's move:
+Here is a diagram containing the order in which each function is called for the PC or Player's move:

 #### **Function Workflow:**
 **Computer turn:** new_game -> display_board ->  draw_move -> display_board -> make_list_of_free_fields -> display_board -> victory_for